Arthritis in Dogs

 Most fish oil gelcaps contain 300 mg combined EPA and DHA, and you can give as much as 1 of these gelcaps per 10 lbs of body weight daily, preferably split into two doses.
 If using a more concentrated product, containing 500 mg EPA/DHA, give 1 gelcap per 15-20 lbs of body weight daily.
 If using liquid fish oil, adjust the dosage so that you are giving up to 300 mg combined EPA/DHA per 10 lbs of body weight, and be sure to keep the product refrigerated so that it doesn’t become rancid.

 You must supplement with vitamin E as well whenever you are giving oils, as otherwise the body will be depleted of this vitamin.
-Give around 50 IU to a small dog, 100 IU to a medium-sized dog, or 200 IU to a large dog daily or every other day (it's OK to give higher amounts less frequently, if that is easier).
 Vitamin E in high doses also has some anti-inflammatory effect.
+See Vitamin E for my current recommendations on vitamin E supplementation.

 UPDATE: I originally wrote, "High doses of vitamin C may help with arthritis.
 It’s best to use one of the ascorbate forms, such as calcium ascorbate or sodium ascorbate, rather than ascorbic acid, which is harder on the stomach and may be irritating to arthritis.
 Look for one that contains flavonoids as well, which also help to reduce inflammation.
 If desired, you can give vitamin C to bowel tolerance, which means increasing the amount every few days until your dog develops loose stools, then backing off to the next lower dosage."
 Recent studies have found, however, that vitamin C can actually make arthritis worse!
 See Excess Vitamin C May Worsen Osteoarthritis for more information.